 We are committed to maintaining the safest environment possible for the children, youth and adults of River Road Unitarian Universalist Congregation.
 We are also committed to being a religious community open to those who would like to worship on Sunday morning with us, especially in times of serious personal troubles.
 We believe in the worth and dignity of all people, even those who may have made serious mistakes in their lives.

 When someone who has been legally charged with a crime against a child or youth seeks to attend our services or participate in other congregational activities, it is our responsibility to address both the need to be a welcoming congregation and the need to maintain as safe an environment as possible for all people.
-We do this by requiring the individual in question to sign the following agreement, a copy of which will be retained by the
+We do this by requiring the individual in question to sign the following agreement, a copy of which will be retained by the Senior Minister.

 AGREEMENT